The Heart of the Common:

 Our goal is cohesion and connectivity between the many parts of the community, we seek harmony and amity between humans and humans and nature.
 For example, the harmony and symmetry between one buildings and other buildings.
 So much to consider when we study the landscape: distance, color, slope, woodlands, open space and the myriad of other elements that define a space and areas in this diverse landscape.

 We look at the balance between public spaces and private areas, where do the pathways go and where will people find privacy and solitude, where can they find the joy of being with others and dancing about.
 Because the field is rich with possibilities, the process is interesting, exciting and challenging.
 As new members sign on they join in with their ideas and aspirations.

 We have tested our design a hundred times, often walking with others and making observations, taking notes and experimenting and testing our assumptions.
 We look at how a view works and our options to change and enhance it.
 We study where will people walk and why, how gardens or a pond or a lawn can be located.
 Or, in many cases, we just leave an area untouched under the rightful supremacy of nature.

 Humans always plan landscapes with these considerations.
 At Windekind we try especially hard to create an information rich and hearty ongoing dialogue and make it work in practice.

-Come join in and be part of this colloquy.
+Come join in and be part of our colloquy.

 More design Details:

 The artistic rendering on the left helps us focus more carefully on details.
 Our approach is guided by the following: